Dr-Noob/cpufetch/DOCUMENTATION.md

 #### How to get cache sizes?
 __Involved code: get_cache_info (cpuid.c)__

+First, we check if CPU supports the given cpuid level:

-- Intel: We use CPUID leaf 0x4
+- Intel: CPUID leaf 0x00000004 (standard)
-- AMD: We use extended CPUID leaf 0x1D
+- AMD: CPUID leaf 0x8000001D (extended)

+Intel behaves the same way with 0x00000004 as AMD with 0x8000001D, so the same code can be reused.

+If AMD does not support this level, we fallback to the old method, using 0x80000005 and 0x80000006.
+I observed that the old method returns the full size for L3 cache.
+However, in the other one (using 0x8000001D), L3 size is reported as the size of a single cache, and we also can fetch how many cores shares the cache.
+This means that the old method in new CPUs reports a wrong L3 cache size.
+Therefore, the old methold should not be used in new AMD CPUs.
+Finally, if AMD CPU does not support, cpufetch can't get cache information.

-If CPU does not support it, we are dead: cpufetch can't get this information.
-If CPU does, we can fetch it, and 0x4 in Intel behaves the same way as 0x1D in AMD.
+If Intel does not support this level, cpufetch can't get this information.

 #### How to get CPU microarchitecture?
 __Involved code: get_cpu_uarch (cpuid.c), get_uarch_from_cpuid (uarch.c)__